shivamujawame/AIW-Infra-Migration/Labfiles/business-case.md

 **Business case analysis** is a comprehensive, easy-to-use tool that enables customers and partners to create directional business proposals to understand how azure can bring the most value to their business.

+> Note: You don't need to perform this task as it is read-only exercise.

 **Features:**

 - Need **minimal inputs** to get started.